Contents

 You can take a look at its pricing and purchase passes here.

-My favorite app to use when learning how to navigate a new city’s transportation system is Citymapper.
 The free app will show you the stops, lines and tell you when, where, and how to get from where you are to where you want to go.

 It also works in some of my other favorite cities worldwide, like New York City, Vienna, and nearby cities like Bologna.